ga4gh/ga4gh-schemas/doc/source/schemas/alleleAnnotationmethods.rst

   :field variantAnnotationSetId:
     Required.
 The ID of the variant annotation set to search over.
   :type variantAnnotationSetId: string
-  :field name:
-    Only return annotation for variants which have exactly this name (case-sensitive, exact match).
-  :type name: null|string
   :field referenceName:
     Only return variants with reference alleles on the reference with this name.
 One of this field or `referenceId` or `features` is required.